-I grew up in a small town in the Midlands and was first introduced to technology at a young age through my father’s photography and my brother’s PS2.
-I always knew I wanted to work in fashion, so I began taking every subject available at school in order to prepare myself for further studies and attended extra-curricular courses in pattern cutting.
+I grew up in a small town in the Midlands.
+I was first introduced to technology at a young age through my father’s photography and my brother’s PS2.
+I always knew I wanted to work in fashion, so I began taking every subject available at school.
+I also attended extra-curricular courses in pattern cutting.

-I then decided to take Textile Design at Chelsea College of Art and Design and specialised in Print Design.
+I then decided to take Textile Design at Chelsea College of Art and Design.
+I specialised in Print Design.
 However, a couple of weeks before my graduate show I completely changed direction and chose to focus on teaching myself 3D fashion software.

 At the time, I wasn’t feeling very inspired by anything.
 I was Googling randomly one day when I came across software, I could use for fashion design, and I decided that a digital approach would help set me apart.
 There are many pathways into digital careers, so I took the leap and taught myself as much as I could before I had to present my graduate collection.
 I spent hours on YouTube discovering how to use the software required to create 3D digital clothing.